pu2clr/SI470X/examples/SI470X_04_ATTINY_84_85/README.md

 ## Programming Interface (USBAsp 6 pin)

+After installing ATTiny Core on Arduino IDE, connect USBASP following the steps below:
+* Make sure your USBASP programmer is connected to your computer via USB.
+* Connect the USBASP to the target ATTiny microcontroller using the appropriate connections (MISO, MOSI, SCK, RST, VCC, and GND).
+* Select the Board and Programmer:
+* Go to "Tools" -> "Board" and select the ATTiny microcontroller you are using (e.g., ATTiny85).
+* Go to "Tools" -> "Programmer" and select "USBasp."
+* Compile the Sketch:
+* Write or open your Arduino sketch.
+* Go to "Sketch" -> "Verify/Compile" to compile the sketch for the selected ATTiny board.
+* Upload the Sketch:
+* Go to "Sketch" -> "Upload Using Programmer" or press Shift + Ctrl + U.
+* The Arduino IDE will compile the sketch and upload it to the ATTiny microcontroller using the USBASP programmer.
+* Verify the Upload.

 The table below shows the pin functions of the ATTiny84 and ATTiny85  needed to upload sketch via USBAsp interface.